 If you are into Diving Belize is famous for the Blue Hole - a stunning sink hole in the ocean that has giant stalactites.
 It is a deep dive (40 meters) although they tend to let people on Open Water Cert go anyway.

 If you don't have your scuba licence the snorkeling off Caye Caulker is the best we have done in terms of wildlife.
 Here is some of what we saw: http://fivepointfive.org/photo-blog-photo-of-shark-snorkel-caye-caulker/

 The last bit with the sting rays and sharks was sooo much fun!
-We decided to stay on Caye Caulker because it is much quieter than the larger islands, is is a gorgeous sleepy island made of white sand. about 4 years ago
+We decided to stay on Caye Caulker because it is much quieter than the larger islands, is is a gorgeous sleepy island made of white sand. over 5 years ago

 Boat tour up the Monkey River near Placencia is unbelievable!
 We saw a whole family of monkeys, boas, crocodiles, tarantulas, manatees in the jungles and/or water.
 Had lunch with the boat guides family.